 Healthy Strawberry Muffins with Greek yogurt and fresh strawberries are moist and fluffy.
-The perfect way to show off a batch of ripe strawberries.
+It’s the perfect way to show off a batch of ripe strawberries and will be a new healthy muffins favorite.

 Table of contents